HURL Barauni

-Urvarak Nagar Barauni, popularly known as HURL, Barauni is an Fertilizer plant and township in Barauni, District Begusarai in the Indian state of Bihar.
-Barauni Fertiliser Plant of Hindustan Fertilizers Corporation Limited (HFCL) is located here in 480 acres.
+Hindustan Urvarak and Rasayan Limited, popularly known as HURL is a Fertilizer company under Ministry of Chemicals and Fertilizers, Government of India, established as joint-venture of PSUs such as Coal India, NTPC and IOCL to revive old Government owned fertilizer plants.

+Sindri Fertiliser Plant

+The Sindri Fertilizer Factory started production on October 31, 1951.The Fertilizer Corporation of India Limited (FCIL) was incorporated in January 1961, with the Sindri unit as its flagship plant.
+A modernization project was completed, commissioning a new 900 MTPD (Metric Tonnes Per Day) ammonia and 1000 MTPD urea plant on October 1, 1979.The modernization project in 1978 led to a "mismatch of equipment" and a failure to replace weathered-out parts, leading to significant losses.
+In 1992 The FCIL, including the Sindri unit, was declared a "sick" company and was referred to the Board for Industrial and Financial Restructuring (BIFR).
+The government formally decided to close down FCIL and all its units.
+Most of the 6,000+ employees, including 2,166 at Sindri, were released under a Voluntary Separation Scheme (VSS).

+Gorakhpur Fertilizer Plant

+The Gorakhpur fertilizer unit was established in 1969 under the Fertilizer Corporation of India Limited (FCIL).
+It produced urea marketed as 'Swastik Chhaap' and had a production capacity of about 950 tonnes per day.The plant's operations came to a standstill in 1990.

 Barauni Fertiliser Plant

 In January 1961, Fertilizer Corporation of India Ltd. (FCI) was created out of the merger of Sindri Fertilizers and Chemicals Ltd. and Hindustan Fertilizer and Chemicals Ltd. Between 1961 and 1977, FCI created seventeen fertilizer units.
 Seven started operating while the remaining ten were at various stages of implementation.

 In 1978 the Government of India set up a committee to reorganize its fertilizer industry.
 Per the committee's recommendation, the government approved the split of FCI and National Fertilizers Ltd. (NFL), into five separate entities.
 The newly formed Hindustan Fertilizer Corporation Ltd (HFC) took charge of the Namrup, Haldia, Barauni and Durgapur, while FCI were assigned the Sindri, Gorakhpur, Ramagundam, Talcher, Korba units and the Jodhpur Mining Organization.
 The other units were allocated to Rashtriya Chemicals and Fertilizers Ltd., National Fertilizers Ltd together with a planning and development company, Project and Development (India) Ltd.

-On 13 July 2016, Union Cabinet approved revival of Barauni Fertiliser Plant by Hindustan Urvarak and Rasayan Limited (HURL).
-The contract for revival of Barauni fertiliser plant would be awarded to the SPV (special purpose vehicle) of NTPC, Coal India and IOC in November 2017.
+On 13 July 2016, Union Cabinet approved revival of Barauni Fertiliser Plant by Hindustan Urvarak and Rasayan Limited (HURL), a joint-venture of public sector companies of NTPC, Coal India and IOC in November 2017.
 In November 2017, Bihar cabinet approved proposal to wave off stamp duty amounting to Rs 216 crore for leasing out 480 acre land of Barauni Fertiliser Plant belonging to Hindustan Fertilizers Corporation Ltd to Hindustan Urvarak and Rasayan Ltd for a period of 55 years for its revival.